Newsom Names Pediatrician as California HHS Secretary

 POLITICO Pro’s Angela Hart reported (subscription required) that Ghaly was chosen, in part, for his work on integrating behavioral and physical health care.
 Ann O’Leary, Newsom’s chief of staff, told Hart, “Dr. Mark Ghaly is someone who . . . has really looked at the integration of mental health care and physical health care and really deeply understands what Governor Newsom is trying to work on.”
 While working at LA County DHS, Ghaly oversaw the transition of medical and mental health care from county jails to his agency.
 Previously, it was divided between the Sheriff’s Department and the Department of Mental Health.

 “The driver was to have one integrated health system for jails,” Ghaly told FUSE Corps, a national nonprofit that places experienced outside experts in local government agencies to delve into solutions to important community issues.
 “The idea was that, if a single department was responsible for patients, we would deliver better care and do it more efficiently.”
-Watch this video to get a behind-the-scenes look at the doctors who work in LA County jails.

 In 2018, Anna Gorman, of Kaiser Health News, reported on the progress of the jail health transition, noting that improving care for LA County jail population is extraordinarily challenging: “Nearly half of all inmates have at least one chronic disease, including about 450 who have HIV and 900 with diabetes.
 About two-thirds of inmates are addicted to drugs or alcohol, and about a quarter have serious mental illnesses.”
 The average stay for inmates in LA County jails is 60 days, and county officials try to use this critical time to help inmates manage their chronic diseases, get mental health and substance use disorder treatment, and refer patients with more serious physical or behavioral health issues to specialists.